adraco007/HackUPC2023/README.md

 HOW TO USE IT:

-Execute the main.py file and follow the instructions from the terminal.
+Run the 'main.py' file and follow the instructions from the terminal.

+We provide the file 'questions.txt' with some sample questions for you to type in.